holepunchto/rache/README.md

 ```

-The fork and blockNr are passed in to the cache API calls:
+The blockNr is passed in to the cache API calls:

 ```
+cache.set(key, value)
-cache.set(key, fork, value) // Set the key at the given fork to that value cache.get(key, fork) // Returns the value if it was cached for that fork
+cache.get(key) // Returns the value if it was cached
 ```

 This is simpler than special-casing fork changes outside the cache.